 Media Services migration checklist

 This article is intended as step-by-step guide for migrating from Media Services V2 to V3.
 Although it is somewhat prescriptive, you should use your best judgement and determine what best fits your scenario.
-The recommendations are based on a migration that take advantage of the new features and functions now available in the V3 API..
+The recommendations are based on a migration that takes advantage of the new features and functions now available in the V3 API.

 We encourage you to start using version 2020-05-01 of the Azure Media Services v3 API now to gain the benefits of the new functionality, such as encryption at rest with customer managed keys, trusted storage with support for vNet and firewalls, system managed identities, private link, live transcription, 24x7 live streaming, and much more.
 Also, new features and functionality and performance optimizations are only available in the current v3 API.